MicrosoftDocs/azure-docs/articles/cosmos-db/how-to-backup-and-restore.md

 ---
-title: Automatic and online backup and on-demand data restore in Azure Cosmos DB
+title: How to restore Azure Cosmos DB data from a backup
-description: This article describes how Azure Cosmos DB provides high availability
+description: This article describes how to restore Azure Cosmos DB data from a backup, how to contact Azure support to restore data, steps to take after the data is restored.
 author: kanshiG

 ms.service: cosmos-db